-Security back hole can affect web browsers.
+Security back holes can affect web browsers.
 The web browser display pop-up promotion, collect identity information or installing adware, viruses, or spyware.
 A cybercriminal can hack a browser’s executable file, a browser’s components and plugins.

-A browser plugin is a software that acts as an add-on to a browser and installs extra functions in the browser.
+A browser plugin is software that acts as an add-on to a browser and installs extra functions in the browser.
 Browser Plugins allow a browser to show extra content which is not available by default.
 For example, the Macromedia Flash Player and Shockwave are browser plugins.

 These all browser plugins display attractive graphics as well as a cartoon, and animations which improve the look of a web page.
 Browser Plugins also display the content developed using the software.

 Quicktime Player and Acrobat Reader are also popular plugin applications.
 Most plugins are available is free for downloads.
 To install the plugin, you just visit the website of the plugin’s and click on a link that will download the installer for the plugin.